ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
 This commit does not change any performance-related features.
-Asjusts settings for FMUv5 in a configure file.
+Adjusts settings for FMUv5 in a configure file.

 ## Commit #461
 ### Hash